aliclark/the_wooden_sword/Evolved Emergent Qualia.md

 # Evolved Emergent Qualia

-*Originally created on 5th January 2024*
+*Originally created 5th January 2024*

 - I philosophically adhere to a variant of Priority Cosmopsychism, where the "basic consciousness" is existence itself.
 I assert that existence is protophenomenal.
   - Please see also my philosophical [Theory of Actuality](Nothing%20is%20a%20Contradiction.md).